The Second World Book Series

 Carol Young, Colorado Springs Astronomical Society

 I absolutely loved the book!
 It gave me such a feeling of what it might actually be like to be part of the courageous explorers who take on interplanetary travel and off earth colonization.
 So much to think about and ponder!
-And, I am in awe of your foray into extra terrestrial intelligence and the role it could play in mankind's very existence.
+And, I am in awe of your foray into extra-terrestrial intelligence and the role it could play in mankind's very existence.
 And that ending, leaves us readers yearning for more!
 [It’s]so exciting to read a book that takes you away to a different time and place and lets your imagination wander into the wonders space has to offer.

 Adam Berry, Georgia Institute of Technology